mlabs-haskell/lambda-buffers/docs/compiler.md

  1. type terms of kind `Type` (such as `Int` or `Bool`),

  2. type function terms of kind `Type → Type` (such as `Maybe` or `Either` - though note that type functions are not "first class" in the sense that they cannot be passed as arguments to other type functions).

 There are future plans to expand this to Higher Kinded Types (such as `MaybeT`, `StateT` etc - i.e. types parameterized on type function terms) - subject to research into _Codegen_ of such types in the target languages.

-_Compiler_ does support recursive types.
+The _Compiler_ supports recursive types.

 All LambdaBuffers [type
 variables](../lambda-buffers-proto/compiler-proto.md#lambdabuffers-compiler-TyArg)